 Good GreatFrontEnd practice questions:

 Use GreatFrontEnd's user interface coding questions and quiz questions for JavaScript, DOM, browser rendering, and accessibility fundamentals.
+Add a light routine for arrays, stacks, monotonic stacks, trees, and graph traversal so a general technical screen does not catch you cold.

 For system design, start with the user action, then work down into the document model, sync protocol, rendering path, and reliability model.